Children’s Museum considering county site for future home

 Ignite 2020: Boutique hotel, virtual reality arcade, axe throwing, beer, burgers and more coming to Great Falls; Children’s Museum has selected new site [2020]

 There have been no formal discussions about renewing or extending that lease, according to city officials, but they have been exploring options for acquiring additional office space.
+Commissioners have not requested any information about the museum lease, according to Deputy City Manager Chuck Anderson.

 In 2018, when the lease was extended for five years, City Manager Greg Doyon said it would be his recommendation to reclaim the space it already owns for city offices.